marekandreas/elpa/CONTRIBUTING.md

 ### How to contribute to the *ELPA* library: ###

-We are very happy and gratefull if you are willing to help us improve *ELPA*.
+We are very happy and grateful if you are willing to help us improve *ELPA*.
 Thus, we would like to make this process as simple as possible for you, but at the same time still keep it manageable for us